openvinotoolkit/openvino/samples/js/node/README.md

 4. Install common dependencies of the samples `npm i` from *./samples/js/common*
 5. Install dependencies of the samples by running `npm i` from *openvino/samples/js/node/*

+Note: Perform these steps also before running notebooks.

 ## Run samples

 ### Common API example